buchmayne/marleybuchman/content/_index.md

 **Senior Economic Associate // REMI // Amherst, MA // November 2015 to May 2017**

+REMI is a software company and the leading provider of state, local, and national dynamic macroeconomic policy simulation models.

-Provided R&D, training, and consulting for an economic modeling software company.
+* Provided R&D, training, and consulting for an economic modeling software company.

 * Advised and consulted on studies such as the economic impact analysis of high-speed rail project in California, Measure M: LA County’s T.I.P., Alaska B.R.A.C. proposal, Washington tax incentive programs, etc.